BBBalls/hillside_hermitage_archive/_posts/2023-10-24-transcript-Abortion_of_Samsara.md

 get, depending on whom you ask, basically, from your individual point of view, what comes first is the guilt and the always lingering doubt that it could have been a life that you have taken.
-So it doesn’t matter what science or religion gives you as an answer, “Yes, it was”, or ” No, it wasn’t.”
+So it doesn’t matter what science or religion gives you as an answer, “Yes, it was”, or “No, it wasn’t.”
 The fact is, that act in and of itself, from your point of view, will always remain doubtful, because you cannot verify it.